-From January 1, 2019, the Group accounts for leases in accordance with ASC Topic 842, Leases (see Note 10) The Group determines if an arrangement is or contains a lease at contract inception.
+The Group accounts for leases in accordance with ASC Topic 842, Leases (see Note 10) The Group determines if an arrangement is or contains a lease at contract inception.
 The Group recognizes a right-of-use (ROU) asset and a lease liability at the lease commencement date.